Azure/sap-automation-qa/GETTING_STARTED.md

 - SAP System on Azure Cloud (Required):
 Your SAP system must be hosted on the Azure cloud and configured with high availability.
 For supported high availability configurations, please refer to the supported scenarios.

-- Linux Jump Host (Required):
+- Ubuntu Jump Host (Required):
-A Linux jump host must be running on Azure with connectivity to the SAP system's virtual network.
+A Ubuntu OS based jump host must be running on Azure with connectivity to the SAP system's virtual network.
 This host will facilitate secure management and access to the SAP environment.

 - Data Storage for Test Results (Optional):
 Optionally, configure a data factory, such as Azure Log Analytics or Azure Data Explorer, where test results can be stored in a tabular structure for further analysis.

 ## How to run the test cases for you SAP system?
-1. Log in to the Linux Virtual Machine:
+1. Log in to the Virtual Machine (jump box):
-Access the Linux virtual machine (jump box) that has connectivity to your SAP systems and log in as the root user.
+Access the virtual machine (jump box) that has connectivity to your SAP systems and log in as the root user.

 2. Clone the HA Testing Framework Repository:
 On the logged-in Linux machine, clone the HA Testing Framework repository: